markstock/vic2d/README.md

 ## Theory

 This code uses a vortex method solver, which means that pressure doesn't enter in the equations: the formulation is in velocity-vorticity coordinates.
 The velocity-vorticity inversion is accomplished with MUDPACK, a multigrid solution method.
-Interpolation to and from the grid is done with a 4th order kernel.
-Advection uses a semi-Lagrangian method, in which the vorticity at each grid point is drawn from a 4th order backward-looking interpolation.
+Interpolation to and from the grid is done with a 4th order kernel (M4').
+Advection uses a semi-Lagrangian method, in which the vorticity at each grid point is drawn from a 4th order (Runge-Kutta) backward-looking projection.
+All of these methods contribute to the code's remarkable lack of numerical diffusion - you can run problems with Reynolds numbers in the hundreds of millions - though the drawback is that the simulation is not unconditionally stable.

 The idea for a semi-Lagrangian vortex methods comes from a 1969 paper on atmospheric physics that I, unfortunately, cannot find any more.